redhat-cop/aap_utilities/README.md

 This ansible collection includes a number of roles which can be useful for installing and managing AWX or Ansible Tower.
 Using this collection, you'll be able to automate following tasks:

-* prepare and install Tower (on a normal OS, or in OpenStack)
+* prepare and install Tower (on a normal OS, or on OpenShift)
 * configure the OS to support Kerberos (if you plan to manage Windows hosts using AD credentials)
 * backup and restore Ansible Tower
 * install a minimal Git repo over SSH, for demonstration and learning purposes